An SMSF needs its own bank account. We provide access to the Macquarie Cash Management Account (CMA) for the following reasons:

 It is important to note that it is not compulsory to use the Macquarie CMA to use the services of Grow SMSF.
 We will only provide you with information on the Macquarie CMA and assist you with the administrative aspects of setting up the account based on your instruction.
 Please refer to our Advice Disclaimer for further information.

+No. Grow SMSF is completely independent of any supported brokers.
+We do not receive any commissions, referral fees or any other compensation whatsoever.
 Grow SMSF offers a discounted solution to make a self-managed super fund more accessible for self-directed investors.

 There are a number of differences if you were to compare Grow SMSF to many of the low cost online only service providers available.
 We recommend anyone comparing SMSF service providers look at the following as part of their research:

 The above is not a comprehensive list.
 Take a look at our blog to find more specific information on comparing Grow SMSF to other service providers.

 One of the most fundamental principles of a self-managed super fund is separation of assets.
 A separate brokerage account is needed in the name of the SMSF.